Key takeaways:

 Labor + materials + overhead + markup = total price for the job

-As an example, assume your labor, equipment, overhead costs add up to $1,500.
+For example, assume your labor, equipment, and overhead costs total $148.
 And maybe you’d like a 25% profit margin.
 This means the cost of a job should make up 75% of the total price.

 You can use this formula to calculate your total price: